The Reformed Tradition

-Nearly forty years ago, the founders of RTS chose this name to identify the purpose of our seminary.
+Fifty years ago, the founders of RTS chose this name to identify the purpose of our seminary.
 Along with other evangelical seminaries throughout the world, our primary goal is to develop leaders for service in the body of Christ.
 RTS has helped to prepare thousands of pastors, counselors, missionaries, evangelists, teachers, youth ministers, and other church leaders in a variety of Christian denominations.

 At the same time, however, our program at RTS is different from many evangelical seminaries.
 We emphasize a set of concerns that make us Reformed.
 What are these concerns?
 We can summarize our Reformed distinctives in three ways: Our Reformed Roots, Our Reformed Theology, and Our Reformed Hope.

 We call ourselves Reformed because RTS is rooted in the Protestant Reformation.
 In the sixteenth century, many believers protested against false teachings in the church and returned to the true gospel under the leadership of Reformers such as Martin Luther, Ulrich Zwingli, and John Calvin.
 The term "Reformed" was associated primarily with Calvin's work in the church of Geneva, but all Protestant Reformers held certain cardinal views in common.

 At RTS, our historical roots extend to the central beliefs that characterized the Protestant Reformation.
 These commitments can be summarized in three basic doctrines: Sola Scriptura, Sola Gratia, and Sola Fide.